W0lski/Independent-Project/README.md

 4. As a user, you’re able to see synonyms of a word
 5. As a user, you’re able to see antonyms of a word

+# How to Use
+Enter the word you want to look up and there you the word definition, examples and pronunciation.

 # Challenges faced
 1. API limits, that is, the API may lack the meanings of new English words.
 2. Data inaccuracies, for example, some words may have inaccurate definitions and usages.